KainosSoftwareLtd/vision-processing-web-tool/README.md

       a.
 This is for viewing and cropping the dataset (recommended to do this outside the VM to avoid memory / storage issues)

-4. Download the Airbus dataset from here - ADD HERE
+4. Download the Airbus dataset from here - (Optical) https://t.co/14lCO2bSoo - (Sensor) http://bit.ly/2Gz1MSt

       a.
 As mentioned above its recommended to do your dataset processing outside of the VM (large images can stress system memory, particulary in a VM!)